jxnl/blog/docs/writing/posts/tweet.md

 ## Retain

 OK, they stopped scrolling, now you have to actually write the body of the message.
-Here is the part where you actually have to have something to say.
+Rememeber, you worked so hard to figure out the hook because you believe the body has value.
+This is the part where you actually have to have something to say.
 All I really realized is that people like lists, and if it's gonna have many parts, make it skimmable by reading the first sentence of each paragraph.
 You just need to actually meet the expectations you set in the hook.
+If you don't, you're gonna get a lot of unfollows.

 ## Reward